 The first event, a women’s volleyball game between USC and Stanford University, took place on October 12, 2006.
 The first concert at the center was October 21, 2006 and featured Al Green.
 The first sellout crowd was the men’s basketball game against the UCLA Bruins on January 12, 2007 with an attendance of 9,682.
 On January 31, 2008 the USC men’s basketball game against the Arizona Wildcats set the arena’s attendance record with crowd of 10,258 in attendance.

-- Bags larger than 12” x 12” x 16”, Backpacks, Hard or Soft Coolers or Baskets and Bottles or Cans
+- All non-clear bags (see Clear Bag Policy for permitted bags), Backpacks, Hard or Soft Coolers or Baskets and Bottles or Cans

 - Alcoholic Beverages and Illegal Drugs